 Phase 1 of the revised Pillar III framework of the Basel Committee on Banking Supervision (BCBS) was addressed by the EBA in guidelines implemented in December 2017.
-The guidelines introduced more specific guidance and prescribed tables and templates, regarded by the regulators as a significant step towards enhancing the consistency and comparability of banks regulators disclosures.
+The guidelines introduced more specific guidance and prescribed tables and templates, regarded by the regulators as a significant step towards enhancing the consistency and comparability of banks' regulatory disclosures.

 The BCBS released 'Basel III: Finalising post-crisis reforms to the Basel III framework' in December 2017.
 In November 2021 the proposal for a regulation of the European Parliament and of the Council was published to adapt the CRR and CRD to the updated Basel Framework.
-The proposal still haber Education (Section 2025) and phase-in over five years.
+The proposal (currently drafted and pending to be voted in the European plenary) establishes an entry into force in January 2025, and phase-in over five years.